 Take a “vacation.”
 Go somewhere exotic

 Even if you can not afford to spend the weekend in Paris, you may still get a flavor of France (or any other destination that intrigues you).
 Get some croissants for the morning, pack a picnic lunch of French bread, cheese, and fruit, or order dinner from your favorite deli or restaurant (quiche, anyone? ), and immerse yourself in the country’s flavors.
 Decorate your kitchen or dining room table with a red-and-white checkered tablecloth and fresh flowers, put on some French music, and teach your children a few simple French phrases like “bonjour” (good morning) and “merci” (thank you).

 Looking at old photos or home videos is a fun way to share family memories.
 If you live close to Grandma or Grandpa, ask them to dig out old pictures and videos of you as a kid and take a journey down memory lane with you.
 Your children will be fascinated by the clothing designs you wore, not to mention the fact that you were once a baby, toddler, or adolescent.

 Create some music

 Nothing brightens up a family gathering like music.
 But if you truly want to have a good time, have your own “lip-synch” contest.
 To begin, have each member of the family choose favorite music from a CD, cassette, or video that you already possess.
 Then, with the music playing, have each individual lip-synch the lyrics to the song, trying his or her best to imitate the singer.
 (For example, your 2-year-old can pretend to be Barney and perform the “I Love You” song.)
 Other family members may evaluate the performance on a scale of one to five, with one being “not at all like the performer” and five being “exactly like the performer,” and put their score on a card.
-The event is won by the individual with the highest score.
+The individual wins the event with the highest score.